wiremock/api-template-library/spotify.com-sonallux/index.md

 ---
 slug: "spotify-com-sonallux"
-name: "Spotify Web API with fixes and improvements from sonallux"
+title: "Spotify Web API with fixes and improvements from sonallux"
 provider: "spotify.com"
 description: "You can use Spotify's Web API to discover music and podcasts, manage\
   \ your Spotify library, control audio playback, and much more.
 Browse our available\